 Guyanese food is simple, earthy, tasty and comforting.

-Guyana is considered to be part of the Caribbean (at least, its coast is!) and in fact its population and the ethnic mix is very similar to that of other Caribbean countries, such as Antigua.
-The flavors of Guyana reflect its varied culture, with people of African, Creole, East Indian, Amerindian, Portuguese, Chinese and even European (British) descent, and its colonial history.
+The people of Guyana are an ethnic mix very similar to that of other Caribbean countries, such as Antigua, with 6 different ethnic groups.
+The flavors you’ll find reflect its varied culture, with people of African, Creole, East Indian, Amerindian, Portuguese, Chinese and even European (British) descent, and its colonial history.

 21 Delicious Guyanese Food And Drinks You Must Try

 Cook-up rice is a nice reminder of what part of the world you are in.
-In its various forms, this rice dish is seen in many Caribbean countries such as Antigua (they have something similar in Central America countries such as Nicaragua and Costa Rica, which however is saltier and more spicy).
+In its various forms, this rice dish is seen in many Caribbean countries such as Antigua.
 It is a one pot dish made with rice and pretty much any kind of peas available (can be pigeon peas, chickpeas, beans).
+One of the most common kinds is Channa (chikpea) cookup.
 Meat is also added to it.
-As far as Guyanese food goes, this is an absolute must try.
+It’s an absolute must try.

 Farine is a derivate of cassava – it’s basically made with the residue of what has been used to make cassava bread.
-It looks like a sort of thick cous cous in shape, color and texture, and it is used to accompany meals, much like rice and cous cous.
-It’s omnipresent on Guyanese tables, so it’s easy to see why this is a must try Guyanese food.
+It looks like a sort of thick cous cous in shape, color and texture, and it is used to accompany other dishes, much like rice and cous cous.
+It’s omnipresent on Guyanese tables – so you won’t have a chance to miss it.

 Another staple in Guyanese cuisine is salt fish.
-I have mostly seen it served for breakfast.
+It’s typically served for breakfast.
 It is made with salt fish, which is rinsed and boiled for an hour and a half, and then fried with oil, garlic, onion and pepper.
 Locals love to eat it with bake.

-This must be one of the ultimates Guyanese dishes.
-Whenever I asked any local about their favorite food or their comfort food, they’d mention pepperpot.
+Ask locals about their favorite dish, and you can almost be certain they’ll mention pepperpot.
 Apparently, it’s a must for Christmas or any celebrations, too.
-It’s a dish made with stewed meat which is flavored with cinnamon, cassareep (a sauce made from the root of cassava) and other ingredients.
-Any kind of meat can be used to make it – beef, pork and mutton.
+It’s made with stewed meat which is flavored with cinnamon, cassareep (a sauce made from the root of cassava) and other ingredients.
+Any kind of meat can be used – beef, pork and mutton.
 Some also use chicken and a vegetarian version is becoming more common.

 Pepperpot cooks for several hours and it’s meant to last several days thanks to the preserving properties of cassareep.
-It’s usually served with rice, roti or home-style bread (though I have a feeling most locals would eat it with farine).
+It’s usually served with rice, roti or home-style bread, as well as farine.

 Another popular sort of stew is metemgee.
-This is made with corn, dumplings, cassava, plantains, okra and hot peppery coconut milk sauce.
-Traditional Guyanese food is very earthy, and this is not different: it has lots of root vegetables such as potatoes, edoes or yam.
+I’s made with corn, dumplings, cassava, plantains, okra and hot peppery coconut milk sauce.
+Added to this earthy dish there also are root vegetables such as potatoes, eddoes (a root similar to potatoes) or yam.
 It’s served with salt fish or fried chicken.

 The International Flavors